Union Middle School Counseling

 I'm Mrs. Aalderks!
 I have a Bachelor's degree in Psychology from UNI and a Master's degree in Professional School Counseling from Minnesota State University.
-I served 3 years as a K-12 counselor at Armstrong-Ringsted and 7 years at Southeast Polk High School as an at-risk counselor.
-I am a shared counselor, splitting my time between Union Middle School and Gladbrook-Reinbeck Junior High/High School.
+I served 3 years as a K-12 Counselor at Armstrong-Ringsted, 7 years at Southeast Polk High School as an At-Risk Counselor, and 4 years as a Grades 7-12 Counselor at Gladbrook-Reinbeck Junior High/High School.
 I am passionate about helping students through the areas of personal/social, academic, and career counseling.
-Most of the time I will be at the middle school on Tuesdays and Thursdays but my schedule may change once in a while due to various circumstances.

-My family and I live in Cedar Falls, where my husband teaches at Cedar Falls High School.
-I have two little girls.
-Maya is 11 and Lola is 9.
+My family and I live in Cedar Falls, where my husband teaches at the Waterloo Career Center.
+I have two girls.
+Maya is 13 and Lola is 11.

-I am so excited to be in my 14th year of counseling.
+I am excited to be in my 16th year of counseling, and my 4th year at UMS.
 Feel free to contact me with any questions!

 I provide counseling on personal/social issues individually and in small groups as needed.
 The topics widely vary from self-esteem/confidence, depression and/or anxiety, Anger/Stress Management, Test-Taking/Study Skills, and Conflict Resolution/Getting along with others.
 If you would like to refer your child to counseling, please email or call me, or set up an appointment and we can figure out the best plan to help your child.